JointDiff: Bridging Continuous and Discrete in Multi-Agent Trajectory Generation: Method

 For the \textbf{discrete} events, we use the standard stochastic sampler~\citep{hoogeboom2021argmax}.
 At each step $s$, the network's classification head predict the original event distribution $\hat{\bmE}_0 = \pi_\theta(\bmY_s, \bmE_s, s, \bmX^\rmo, \gG)$.
 We then sample $\bmE_{s-1}$ from the posterior $q(\bmE_{s-1} \mid \bmE_s, \hat{\bmE}_0)$.

 \textbf{Beta Schedule.} To align the continuous and discrete sampling processes and improve model accuracy, we employ a hybrid schedule where the total number of discrete steps, denoted as $S^d$, is reduced ($S^d < S$).
 Following~\cite{levi2023dlt}, we align the discrete steps ($s^d$) with the continuous ones $s$ using $s^d = \lceil s \cdot (S^d / S) \rceil$.
-We empirically found that a good choice is to match the DDIM skipping step $\zeta$ with the ratio $S / S^c$.
+We empirically found that a good choice is to match the DDIM skipping step $\zeta$ with the ratio $S / S^d$.
 See an empirical evaluation at Appendix \ref{sec:ap_ablation_denoising_step}.

 \textbf{Controllability.} For controllable generation, we utilize the CFG~\citep{ho2022classifier} training approach.
 During training, we randomly drop the condition $\gG$ with a probability of 25\%, which allows the model to learn to denoise both with and without the conditioning information.
 For non-controllable generation, the model is trained without any conditioning.
 During inference, we found that we can achieve effective guidance by using a single forward pass with the conditional output.
+See an empirical evaluation at Appendix \ref{sec:ablation_guidance}.